Explore Doodle Drawing

 So now I took a little bit of that paper scrap I was talking about.
 I had just a little snippet of white card stock.
 I drew the tulip and matted it with another snippet of kraft cardstock.
 Then I just used a super simple card sketch and some patterned paper to make a simple card.

 Now I have a card that could be used for a birthday, Mother’s Day, or even a thank you note.

 Doodle drawing helps me to stretch my supply of stamps.
 I have quite a few stamps.
 What I don’t have is lots of room for stamps.
 So I can save some room and some bucks by turning some of these simple drawings into cute handmade cards.

 You could also use your doodles for your Bullet Journal, scrapbooks or gift tags!

 While you can doodle with any kind of pen or pencil, I have special pens that I like to use for card crafting with my doodles.

 The Sakura Micron Pens are probably my favorite.
-They are long lasting, the archival ink doesn’t smudge and they come in a variety of thickness for your doodle projects.
+They are long-lasting, the archival ink doesn’t smudge and they come in a variety of thicknesses for your doodle projects.
 I probably use the 01 size pen the most.

 Any unlined paper will suffice for your doodle practice.
 You could certainly step it up to a sketch pad if you like.
-For most of my card projects I use the letter size 110# cardstock by Georgia Pacific.
+For most of my card projects, I use the letter size 110# cardstock.